 How it works

-The math, shown — not a black-box “AI answer.”
+The math, shown.
+Not a black-box answer.

 The workflow